 Required Documentation for Contractors

-the contractor must require that each of its subcontractors prepare and maintain, for submittal by the contractor to the County, accurate and timely records identifying the name, address, trade classification, and labor hours for apprentices used by the subcontractors on the construction project.
+- The contractor must require that each of its subcontractors prepare, maintain, and certify, for submittal by the contractor to the County, accurate and timely records identifying, for such subcontractor, the name, hourly rate, trade classification, labor hours for apprentices used by the subcontractor on the construction project, and labor hours of all workers used by the subcontractor on the construction project.